-At Correct Capital Wealth Management, our Swansea, IL financial planners and retirement consultants help companies of all sizes offer 401(k) plans that fit what their business needs and what their employees want.
-We take the heavy financial lifting off your plate, so you can focus on growing your business while we focus on growing your and your employees' retirement accounts.
-Call Correct Capital today at 314-930-401(k) or fill out our online form to learn more about establishing a 401(k) for your small business in Swansea, IL.
+At Correct Capital Wealth Management, our Swansea, IL financial advisors and retirement consultants help companies of all sizes offer customized and successful 401(k) plans.
+We do most of the work for you, so you can spend your energy on growing your business while we focus on growing your and your employees' savings.
+Call Correct Capital today at 314-930-401(k) or fill out our online form to get started with setting up a 401(k) for your small business in Swansea, IL.

-Establishing and operating a 401(k) for a small business in Swansea, IL can do wonders for employers, your workers, and your business goals alike:
+Setting up and operating a 401(k) for a small business in Swansea, IL has numerous benefits, for employers, your employees, and your business goals alike:

-- Attract and retain top talent — Offering a 401(k) plan can be an essential tool for attracting and keeping top talent, particularly in a competitive Swansea, IL job market.
-One survey says 401(k) plans are the most important financial benefit to employees, and offering one can help your business stand out, especially if you offer 401(k)s to rank-and-file employees as well.
+- recruit and keep top employees — Providing a 401(k) plan is a valuable tool for recruiting and keeping accomplished workers, especially if many Swansea, IL companies are hiring for the same job.
+One survey says 401(k) plans are the most important financial benefit to employees, and offering one can help your business stand out, especially if they are offered to people beyond the highest ranking employees.

-- Tax deductions — Both businesses and employees can benefit from tax advantages with a 401(k) plan.
-Matching contributions from employers are tax deductible up to the yearly corporate tax deduction limit on employer contributions, which is 25% of covered payroll.
-There are also several tax credits when companies first set up a 401(k) plan, and if the employer offers automatic enrollment.
-Employees can benefit from tax-deferred contributions and potentially reduce their taxable income.
+- Tax deductions — Both employers and employees can reduce their tax liability with a 401(k) plan.
+Matching contributions employers make are tax deductible to the extent that the contributions do not surpass the annual corporate tax deduction limit on employer contributions, as defined in section 404 of the Internal Revenue Code.
+There are also several tax credits when employers first establish a 401(k) plan, and if the employer offers automatic enrollment.
+Employee contributions reduce their tax liability and their contributions grow tax free.

-- Increased employee retirement savings — A retirement account allows employees to feel better about how they'll live in retirement.
+- Increased employee retirement savings — A 401(k) plan allows employees to feel more confident about how they'll spend their golden years.
 Greater financial security ultimately leads to more productivity.

-- Reduced liability — Employers assume a fiduciary duty to their employees when they provide retirement plans, which involves a a deep level of investment knowledge and responsibilities.
-If you partner with an ERISA 3(38) Fiduciary provider to initiate and manage your small business's 401(k), most of that fiduciary duty will be passed onto them.
+- Decreased liability — Employers take on a fiduciary duty to their employees when they provide retirement plans, which involves a wide range of investment comprehension and obligations.
+If you work with an ERISA 3(38) Fiduciary provider to initiate and manage your small business's 401(k), the majority of that fiduciary duty will go to them.

-- Simple administration — When you parter with a 3(16) administrator to set up your small business 401(k) plan, they'll handle the critical tasks of employee education, compliance, and administrative tasks for you, so you can reap the rewards of offering a plan without much nuisance.
-Moreover, advisors can help with 401(k) payroll integration for further simplicity.
-If an employee moves to a new company, they can easily perform a 401(k) rollover to an IRA or new 401(k) without much hassle to you.
+- Simple administration — When you offer your small business 401(k) plan with a 3(16) administrator, they'll manage the vast majority of employee education, compliance, and administrative responsibilities for you, so you can benefit from the rewards of offering a plan without putting in too much work yourself.
+Furthermore, advisors can help integrate contributions with your payroll system for further simplicity.
+If an employee moves to a new company, they can simply perform a 401(k) rollover to an IRA or new 401(k) without much hassle to you.

 Types of 401(k) Plans For Your Small Business in Swansea, IL